How Famed Filmmaker Việt Linh Built a Family Around Art | Saigoneer

 The collision of Việt Linh’s passion for unadulterated art and industry realities have resulted in a degree of disappointment.
 She explains: “With writing, an art relatively independent and self-governing, I rarely have any regrets upon revisiting them.
 Film and theater, on the other hand, are collective arts — especially considering the highly restricted and controlled conditions of the Vietnamese creative scene.
 Therefore, I am very often anguished by the compromises I have had to make with the situation, and consequently, the work is always plagued with a sense of unfulfillment.”

-This dissatisfaction with collaborative projects helps explain why she claims that the work she is most proud of is not a film, but rather her book Tủ Sách Điện Ảnh (A Cinema Collection) and her film education initiative Hồng Hạc (Flamingo Theatre).
+This dissatisfaction with collaborative projects helps explain why she claims that the work she is most proud of is not a film, but rather her books comprising Tủ Sách Điện Ảnh (A Cinema Collection) and her film education initiative Hồng Hạc (Flamingo Theatre).

-A Cinema Collection is a book of essays in Vietnamese on filmmaking compiled from articles she has written since 1998.
+A Cinema Collection is comprised of essays in Vietnamese on filmmaking compiled from articles she has written since 1998.
 In them, she explores important films, directors, styles and techniques.
 She offers a very wide-reaching focus and features artists from around the world, including Krzysztof Kieslowski from Poland, Takeshi Kitano from Japan, Pedro Almodovar from Spain, Nanni Morretti from Italy, Nuri Bilge Ceylan from Turkey, and Andrei Zviaguintsev from Russia.
 She also pays attention to Vietnamese filmmakers such as Nguyễn Hồng Sến, Khương Mễ and Nguyễn Thị Thắm.

 Việt Linh’s writing is not the only way that she seeks to educate Vietnamese people about the world’s great films and filmmakers.
 Four years ago she founded the Flamingo Cinema Club to screen and then discuss important works every Sunday.
 The scheduling format has changed over the years, but recently, they have been selecting one director per month, showing a different work each week that best typifies some aspect of their style.
 The films selected are neither high-profile mainstream works nor obscure arthouse or experimental films, rather ones that adhere to the vague but simple criteria that they must be good movies.